 Healthcare cost trends were applied to retirees receiving less than \$1,200 in annual premium assistance.
-As of June 30, 2021, retirees' premium assistance benefits are not subject to future healthcare cost increases.
+As of June 30, 2022, retirees' premium assistance benefits are not subject to future healthcare cost increases.
 The annual premium assistance reimbursement for qualifying retirees is capped at a maximum of \$1,200.
-As of June 30, 2021, 93,339 retirees were receiving the maximum amount allowed of \$1,200 per year.
-As of June 30, 2021, 780 members were receiving less than the \$1,200 per year cap, which is a small percentage of the total population and has a minimal impact on the healthcare cost trends as depicted below.
+As of June 30, 2022, 93,392 retirees were receiving the maximum amount allowed of \$1,200 per year.
+As of June 30, 2022, 611 members were receiving less than the maximum amount allowed of \$1,200 per year.
+The actual number of retirees receiving less than the \$1,200 per year cap is a small percentage of the total population and has a minimal impact on healthcare cost trends as depicted below.